 Here is a summary of key steps in the UC Berkeley purchasing process for individuals and businesses providing goods and services to Berkeley Law customers.
 More information about doing business with the campus is available on Supply Chain Management’s Doing Business with UC Berkeley website.
 Purchasing questions should be directed to firstname.lastname@example.org.

 - Complete a UC Berkeley Substitute W-9 & Vendor Information Form if you are doing business with UC Berkeley for the first time or need to update your existing supplier information.
-When completed and signed, the supplier may fax this form directly to the secure number shown at the top of the form.
+When completed and signed, you may fax this form directly to the secure number shown at the top of the form.
 Please be sure to add your UC Berkeley contact person in section 2.

 OBTAIN A PAYMENT GUARANTEE IN ADVANCE FOR EVERY PURCHASE